christofferaakre/split_manga_pages/readme.md

 `python3 split_manga_pages.py -d manga -m detect`, and now in the `manga` folder I will find files
 `page001.png`, `page002.png`, `page002part1.png`, `page002part2.png`, `page003.png`.

+## Build instructions
+1. Clone repository and `cd` into it
+2. run `pyinstaller --onefile split-manga-pages.py`
+3. The executable should be placed in the `dist` folder

+Note that `pyinstaller` only builds executables for the current operating system you are on.